pokeclicker/pokeclicker-wiki/data/Battle Frontier/overview_description.md

-The **Battle Frontier** is a location in Hoenn where your Pokémon fight endless teams of three randomly generated Pokémon.
+.The **Battle Frontier** is a location in Hoenn where your Pokémon fight endless teams of three randomly generated Pokémon.
 There is a 30 second time limit for each stage - if you do not defeat the three Pokémon within the time limit you will be awarded Pokédollars and Battle Points. *(you won't be awarded if you quit)*
 Items such as XAttack are permitted; however, you **cannot** Click to damage Pokémon in the Battle Frontier and the time flute **does not** have any effect.

 [//]: # (Here will go BF image from old wiki: [[Battle_Frontier.png]])